-Decument Title: Common dDoint Un data

 Document Title: CommandPoint Update

 Report Author(s): Peter Suter

 Lead Director: Peter Suter

 Contact Details: Peter.suter@lond-amb.nhs.uk

 Why is this coming to the Trust Regular update to Trust board on business critical

 Board? project.

 This paper has been previously Strategy Review and Planning Committee

 presented to: Senior Management Group

 Quality Committee

 Audit Committee

 Clinical Quality Safety and Effectiveness Group

 Risk Compliance and Assurance Group

 Recommendation for the Trust The Trust Board are asked to note the content of this

 Board: report and progress of the CommandPoint Project

-Executive Summary
+cecutive Summary

-The project remains on track for go live ve on 8 June 2011.
+e on 8 June 2011.
 User Acceptance Testing finished on the

-itness the final testing of the go live release (R.1.1.1) in the
+28 th February as planned.
+LAS will wi tness the final testing of the go live release (R.1.1.1) in the

-and progressing well.
-The gateway review (Gate 4) has been
+LICA Transition planning is maturad and prograasing well.
+The getewoy review (Cate 4) has been

-completed and is included within part

-Key issues for the Trust Board

-orded and tracked in the project's bespoke risk and issues

-th logs, matters that are currently under most scrutiny are:

-Thanagoment logo.
-Looking derese be arriogo, mattere that are currently under most cordiny are.

-- Poquiroment to reconfigure the Control Boom to be compliant with Command Point husiness

-e Control Room to be compliant with CommandPoint business

-processes.

-MDT2 roll out and compatibility issues.

-Training

-l Training

-Attachments

-CommandPoint Project Assurance